-Since late February 2020, the stability of the pensions market has been affected by the coronavirus (COVID-19) pandemic.
-However, as the Scheme is not invested in publicly listed equities and holds insurance contracts and other liability-matching assets which have similar characteristics to the Scheme's liabilities, the pandemic has had a limited effect on its funding position.
+The stability of the investment markets has been affected by the coronavirus (COVID-19) pandemic and the conflict in Ukraine, which has, in turn, affected pension schemes.
+However, as the Scheme is not invested in publicly listed equities and holds insurance contracts and other liability-matching investments which have similar characteristics to the Scheme's liabilities, these external factors have had a limited effect on its funding position.